ibm-cloud-docs/vmwaresolutions/archiref/vcs-openshift/vcs-openshift-sddc-infra.md

 | Storage |2,000 GB 2 IOPS/GB Management </br>2,000 GB 4 IOPS/GB Workload </br>4,000 GB 4 IOPS/GB | Min 960-GB SSD x2 |
 {: caption="Table 1. vCenter Server specification for Red Hat OpenShift" caption-side="top"}

-In addition to the Red Hat OpenShift hardware requirements, you must create persistent volumes in the Red Hat OpenShift environment to store images from the container register or customer workloads.
+In addition to the {{site.data.keyword.redhat_openshift_notm}} hardware requirements, you must create persistent volumes in the {{site.data.keyword.redhat_openshift_notm}} environment to store images from the container register or customer workloads.

 ## Virtual structure
 {: #vcs-openshift-sddc-infra-virtual-struct}

 ![Physical structure](../../images/openshift-networking41.svg){: caption="Figure 1.
 Physical structure" caption-side="bottom"}

-Within the vCenter Server instance, the Red Hat OpenShift instance is deployed with a dedicated NSX® Edge Services Gateway (ESG) and Distributed Logical Router (DLR).
-The Red Hat OpenShift installation is loaded into the VXLAN subnet that is defined in the previous components.
+Within the vCenter Server instance, the {{site.data.keyword.redhat_openshift_notm}} instance is deployed with a dedicated NSX® Edge Services Gateway (ESG) and Distributed Logical Router (DLR).
+The {{site.data.keyword.redhat_openshift_notm}} installation is loaded into the VXLAN subnet that is defined in the previous components.

-The ESG is configured with a source NAT rule (SNAT) to allow outbound traffic, which enables internet connectivity to download the Red Hat OpenShift prerequisites and to connect to GitHub and Red Hat.
+The ESG is configured with a source NAT rule (SNAT) to allow outbound traffic, which enables internet connectivity to download the {{site.data.keyword.redhat_openshift_notm}} prerequisites and to connect to GitHub and {{site.data.keyword.redhat_full}}.
 Alternatively, you can use a web-proxy for internet connectivity.
 The ESG is also configured to provide access to DNS and NTP services within the {{site.data.keyword.cloud}} environment.

 The ESG is also configured to use the load balancer capability, thus reducing the need for HAProxy nodes.
 The load balancers are configured for the apps wildcard DNS URL and the API / API-INT DNS Records.
 The apps DNS record load balancers to the worker nodes provisioned, while the api and api-int DNS records are load balanced against the control-plane nodes.

-OpenShift 4.1 installation on the VMware platform requires a capability to download their ignition files to install and configure the RHCOS bootstrap / control-plane and worker nodes.
+{{site.data.keyword.redhat_openshift_notm}} 4.1 installation on the VMware platform requires a capability to download their ignition files to install and configure the RHCOS bootstrap / control-plane and worker nodes.
 The ESG is configured to provide DHCP and DHCP relay services for the OpenShift logical switch / VXLAN defined.

 ## NSX Edge specifications
 {: #vcs-openshift-sddc-infra-nsx-edge-spec}

-The first component that is configured within the vCenter Server with OpenShift is a pair of NSX Edge virtual machines.
+The first component that is configured within the vCenter Server with {{site.data.keyword.redhat_openshift_notm}} is a pair of NSX Edge virtual machines.
 The NSX Edge virtual machines are configured as an active-passive pair of X-Large NSX Edge devices.

 The Quad-Large NSX Edge was chosen and as part of the configuration process, the NSX Edge is connected to the {{site.data.keyword.cloud_notm}} public and private VLAN.